Nichole for Nederland

 Click to go backPriorities

-Resilience is the lens I bring to every priority, so we're making decisions that are steady in the face of disruption and smart in the face of change.
-To me, resilience means building a town that can prepare, adapt, and recover, not only environmentally and in emergencies, but also financially, operationally, and socially, so our services stay reliable, our community stays supported, and our investments hold up over time.
+My priority is to build a town, based off our community's hard work on the Comprehensive Plan, that can prepare, adapt, and recover, not only environmentally and in emergencies, but also financially, operationally, and socially, so our services stay reliable, our community stays supported, and our investments hold up over time.

 Public Safety